StefanRadu-ITSERVER/website/docs/csharp/arrays/methods.md

 ::: danger Duplicates
 If an array contains duplicate elements (which have the same value), then `BinarySearch` will return the index of one of those elements.
 :::

+### Next
+If you are interested how to implement these methods procedurally (reinventing the wheel), you can read the next post: